 Payroll Taxes

-Add Payroll Taxes - Choosing the Right Method
+Setting Up Payroll Taxes - Choose the Right Method

 There are two methods of calculating the employer responsibility for payroll taxes.
 You want to use one of these methods to avoid doubling the payroll tax.

-You can use the automatic method for calculating payroll taxes if both of these are true:
+You can use the Config tab for calculating payroll taxes if both of these are true:

-• You use a single GL account for both the Social Security and Medicare components of FICA.
+• You use a single GL account for both Social Security and Medicare.

-• You have no employees whose compensation is high enough to be affected by the Social Security tax limit, or if the difference that this would make in your budget is minimal enough that you wish to disregard it.
-(Social Security tax limit is set by the IRS each year.
-For 2022, it is $147,000.
-No Social Security tax is due on compensation above that amount.)
+• You have no employees whose compensation is high enough to be affected by the Social Security tax cap, or if the difference that this would make in your budget is minimal enough that you wish to disregard it.
+(The Social Security tax cap is set by the IRS each year.)

-You must use the pay-type method for calculating payroll taxes if either of these are true:
+You must use Pay Types for calculating payroll taxes if either of these are true:

-• You use separate GL accounts for the Social Security and Medicare components of FICA.
+• You use separate GL accounts for Social Security and Medicare.

-• You have employees affected by the Social Security tax limit and you want to budget more precisely for the effect on employer payroll tax.
+• You have employees affected by the Social Security tax cap and you want to budget more precisely for the effect on employer payroll tax.

 Note: This document is written from the perspective of US payroll tax requirements.
 Martus also supports payroll tax methods in other countries.
-The automatic method is of limited usefulness outside the US, but the pay-type method is very flexible and supports a wide variety of payroll tax requirements.
+The Config method is of limited usefulness outside the US, but the pay type method is very flexible and supports a wide variety of payroll tax requirements.
 Martus Support can help to configure pay types for payroll tax needs in countries outside the US.

-• The Config settings define the tax rate for each fiscal year.
+• The Config tab defines the FICA rate and FICA account for each fiscal year.

-Each payroll pay type is associated with source pay types (such as Salary, Wages, Bonus, etc.) When you assign a payroll tax pay type to a position with any or all of these source pay types, the tax amount is calculated automatically.
+Each tax pay type is associated with source pay types (such as Salary, Wages, Bonus, etc.) When you assign a payroll tax pay type to a position in a scenario with any or all of these source pay types, the tax amount is calculated automatically.
 If you change the rate for any of the source pay types on that position, the payroll tax amounts are updated automatically.

 Notes: